Nodes in the Chromia network

 In the eBFT process, a node proposes a block, and the other validators accept the proposal if it receives a supermajority (more than two-thirds) of signatures.
 The validator nodes take turns creating the next block.
 This consensus process follows these steps:

-- The primary node collects all incoming transactions within a specific (configurable) time interval and adds them to the proposed block for the current round.
+- Any node in the cluster can receive transactions from clients.
+The primary node for the current round collects all incoming transactions within a specific (configurable) time interval and adds them to the proposed block for the current round.

 - It multicasts the proposed block to all other nodes.

-- Upon receiving the proposed block, the other nodes validate it by executing the transactions (without altering the database).
+- Upon receiving the proposed block, the other nodes validate it by executing the transactions (without altering the database) and checking that the resulting state changes match the proposed block's state.
 If the block is valid, they sign it and multicast their signatures to all other nodes, including the primary node.

 - Once the primary node receives signatures from more than two-thirds of the nodes, each node commits the block to its database.